thetestdomain/pollinate/README.md

 The user can initiate the DB IP-address along with schema and table namein function "AddTimestamp"

-To Start Open Terminal and type in same directory downlaoded - python testflask.py
+To Start Open Terminal and type in same downloaded directory - python testflask.py

 I have also uploaded sql queries for Data Puzzles and DOC file for modelling and Azure Ingestion